fbpx

 What I’m saying is this:

-If Bitcoin where to reach its full potential as a reliable store of value, central banks keep printing money at the current rate, and governments keep accruing debt at an exponential rate, Bitcoin might swallow Gold, The U.S. Dollar and the bond market, and reach a price of $4 750 000.
+If Bitcoin were to reach its full potential as a reliable store of value, central banks keep printing money at the current rate, and governments keep accruing debt at an exponential rate, Bitcoin might swallow Gold, The U.S. Dollar and the bond market, and reach a price of $4 750 000.

 Do You Invest in Bitcoin?